 , and she probably looks pretty nice already

 .
-Not to mention, she thinks it undermines all the work she put into getting the boys to accept her as one of them.
-(The boys don't; see below.)
+Not to mention, she thinks it undermines all the work she put into getting the boys to accept her as one of them (even if they disagree; see below).
 Often following such an event she has to beat one of the boys up all over again.

 In a strange twist, Chickification